Skip to content

 Vanilla Earthquake Cake

-This cake is made simple by using a boxed yellow cake mix.
+This cake takes a shortcut by using a boxed yellow cake mix.
 No measuring flour and sugar and baking soda this time.
 Coconut, pecans and chocolate chips get added to make a deliciously moist and decadent cake.
-If you want to go next level, use a box of chocolate cake mix.
+If you’re a chocolate lover, use a box of chocolate cake mix.
 Either way, it’s gonna be amazing!

 Vanilla Earthquake Cake